 Fire Alarm Devices

 Purchasing and installing new fire alarm devices accounts for 90% of the estimate.
 But, not all installations require entirely new devices.
-Existing devices can be reused when they’re in good condition and compatible with the new system.
-The system’s installation price drops dramatically when existing fire alarm devices are used on the project.
+Contractors can reuse existing devices when they’re in good condition and compatible with the new system.
+Reusing existing fire alarm devices causes the installation price to drastically drop.

 Similar to the price of devices, utilizing existing wiring saves a sizable amount money.
-Typically if the wiring is in good condition it can be used for the project.
-If new wiring is required then it can have a significant impact on the project’s price.
-Contractors have to account for the cost of wire, time, and the number of technicians it takes to wire an entire facility.
+Typically if the wiring is in good condition, contractors can use it for the project.
+Using new wiring increases the cost of a fire alarm installation.
+This is because contractors have to account for the cost of wire, time, and the number of technicians it takes to wire an entire facility.

 Conventional vs Addressable System